k41m4n/SSM/README.md

 Below, the code of the stochastic level and slope model of chapter 3 is shown as an example.

-Loading data on the UK drivers killed or seriously injured (KSI):
+Loading data on UK drivers killed or seriously injured (KSI):

 ``` r
 dataUKdriversKSI <- log(read.table("UKdriversKSI.txt")) %>%